adkelley/javascript-to-purescript/tut16/README.md

 handleProgress video progressBar = do currentTime ← videoCurrentTime video duration ← videoDuration video updateProgressBar progressBar $
     toString $ (currentTime / duration) * 100.0
 ```

 First, we establish our `do` block with the keyword `do`.
-Then, within the block, we can assign a variable name to a passed value (i.e., `m a >>= a`) using `←`.
+Then, within the block, we can assign a variable name to a passed value using the single assignment operator `<-`.
 So we assign the video's current time, and total duration to the variable names, `currentTime` and `duration`.
 Finally, we update the video player's progress bar by calculating the percentage.

 In summary, sequential computations within the context of a monad can be executed using a `do` block.
 Moreover, you can expect to lean heavily on `do` blocks throughout your FP adventures, because it helps greatly with readability.
-While the `bind` operator `>>=`  is often reserved for one or two lines of code, before the number of lambda variables becomes unmanageable.
+In constrast the `bind` operator `>>=`  is often reserved for one or two lines of code, especially when you need to name the argument for the next computation, as was shown in the video progress bar example above.

 ## Summary
 In this tutorial, we covered monads in detail.
 We learned that they are part of the Functor family, with a few more laws related to associativity and identity.
 To chain or thread a value embedded within a monad to the next computation, we use the `bind` operator `>>=`.
 This avoids nesting multiple type constructors of the same type.
 Multiple binds can make our code difficult to read, so there is a syntax sugar called `do` notation that helps to make a sequence of monadic expressions look like that of any sequence of operations from an imperative language.